pycom/pycom-documentation/chapter/gettingstarted/connection/instructions.md

 {% content "wifi" %}

+**Note:** This method of connection is not recommended for first time users.
+It is possible to lock yourself out of the device, requiring a USB connection.

  - In order to access the {{module}} via WiFi you only need to provide `3.5v` - `5.5v` on the `Vin` pin of the {{ module }}:
 <p align="center"><img src ="../img/wifi_power.png"></p>